-As your business grows and time passes, your employees and operations get further and further removed from the process and team responsible for originally defining your brand.
-The consequence is that your brand—once strong and focused—becomes more susceptible to dilution and losing sight of why it existed in the first place.
+As your business grows and time passes, your employees and operations get further and further removed from the process and team responsible for originally creating your brand identity.
+The consequence is that your brand—once strong and focused—becomes more susceptible to dilution, and both you and your audience can lose sight of why it existed in the first place.

-To ensure the future of your brand, you need a sound plan for building a brand strategy.
-But what is brand stewardship and how can it be fostered by organizations in the modern world?
+To ensure a future for your brand, you need a sound plan for building a brand strategy that takes brand stewardship and individual stewards into account.
+But what is brand stewardship, and how can it be fostered by your organization?
 Let’s dive in.

 Brand Stewardship in the Past

-As with many titles, the actual job was less exciting than the description - they pretty much made sure logos were used correctly and that any advertisements matched the brand’s overall tone.
-It was up to them to ensure everything produced by the company met the brand's standards to create a consistent experience for customers.
+As with many titles, the actual job was less exciting than the description or official definition—they pretty much made sure logos were used correctly and that any advertisements matched the brand’s overall tone.
+It was up to these brand stewards to ensure everything produced by the company met the brand's standards to create a consistent experience for customers.